gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Oh,
 and may I introduce Special Leaf?"

-The elderly tortoise had arrived without Gumption noticing, Maddy two steps behind him.
+The elderly tortoise had appeared with Maddy at his elbow.
-He was wearing a shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well.
+He was wearing a shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well despite the sun's warmth.
 He peered at the Operators through his little round glasses as if trying to decide whether they were books that needed re-shelving.

-The rabbit doffed her hat as Special Blazes dipped his head deferentially.
+The rabbit lowered his rifle and doffed her hat.
+Special Blazes nodded.
-"It's an honor in turn," the tiger rumbled.
+"It's an honor," he rumbled.

 "Thank you, thank you,"
 Special Leaf said in a slightly fuddled tone.